Justice Info is the leading information website on international justice

 What is Justice Info?

-Justice Info is an independent website in French and English* covering justice initiatives in countries dealing with serious violence.
-It is a media outlet of Fondation Hirondelle, based in Lausanne, Switzerland, financed by its readers and by public and private donors.
+Justice Info is an independent news website covering justice initiatives in countries dealing with serious violence, in French and English*.
+It is a media outlet of Fondatio Hirondelle, based in Lausanne, Switzerland, financed by its readers and by public and private donors.

-Justice Info's vision is both grounded in the field, passionate and expert.
-It plunges into the inventiveness of human societies confronted with mass violence.
+Justice Info's vision is grounded in local realities, politics, and field expertise.
+It delves into the inventiveness of human societies confronted with mass violence.
 It looks towards new horizons such as climate and environmental justice, or corporate responsibility.
-Justice Info is an open, accessible and innovative media.
-It aims to be a platform for human communities in search of justice, and for lively debates.
+It looks at the shifting global order and the challenged system of relations between states based on international law.
+Justice Info is an open, accessible, and innovative media outlet.
+It aims to be a platform for human communities in search of justice, and a forum for the most stimulating debates.

 * Some of our articles are also translated into Spanish, Ukrainian and Russian.